 One could say in part that it’s a social phenomenon; thanks to a few celebrity endorsements and tweets, social media has thrust this diet in the spotlight.
 But more importantly, recent revelations about how Big Sugar has influenced our models of proper nutrition, along with the steady increase in chronic illness rates in the United States, have prompted us to rethink the hierarchy of the foods we choose to put on our plates.

 Sugar consumption in the U.S.

 The World Health Organization (WHO) and the American Heart Association (AHA) recommend that adults should ideally consume 25 grams of sugar/day, and no more than 50 grams to avoid sugar toxicity.
 This translates to approximately 5-10% of daily caloric intake.
 But CDC statistics show that on average men and women in the United States consume approximately 13% of their daily calories from added sugars, and unfortunately that percentage increases to 16% for children.

-Soft drinks are the leading source of added sugar in the American diet and can deliver a whopping 30+ grams in just one 12 ounce can.
-Pastries like cakes, cookies, and donuts have become “staples” in the American diet and sit at top of that list as well, but much of the sugars we consume are hidden away in the carbs we love to eat, like breads (even the “healthy” ones), granola bars, flavored yogurts, condiments, and dressings.
+Soft drinks are the leading source of added sugar in the American diet and can deliver a whopping 30+ grams in just one 12-ounce can.
+Pastries like cakes, cookies, and donuts have become staples in the American diet and sit at the top of that list as well, but much of the sugars we consume are hidden away in the carbs we love to eat, like bread (even the “healthy” ones), granola bars, flavored yogurts, condiments, and dressings.